Minnesota Abortion Facts

 In 2011, the Alan Guttmacher Institute reports that there were 15 abortion providers in Minnesota.
 There were 14 providers in 2008, 11 providers in 2005, and 11 providers in 2000.

-- The parents of a minor must be notified before an abortion is provided.
+- The parent of a minor must be notified before an abortion can take place.